Mark, a math enthusiast, loves writing tutorials for stumped students and those who need to brush up on their math skills.

 Note: An alternative method is to use the formula for the area of a trapezoid.

-A circular shaped garden of radius 15m contains a square concrete region of side length 4m .
+A circular-shaped garden with a radius of 15m contains a square concrete region with a side length of 4m.
 Work out the area of the grass (shaded green region).

 This composite shape is made up of a circle and a square.

 First, work out the area of the square.
 You can find the area of the square by multiplying the base length by the height (both are 4m)

 Area of the square = 4 × 4 = 16 m²

 Secondly, you can work out the area of the circle using the formula A = ∏r².
 The radius of the circle is given at the start of the question (r = 15m)

 Area of the circle = ∏ × 15² = 706.9 m²